 The Florida Hospital Orlando Dietetic Internship Program (FHODIP) at Florida Hospital is dedicated to the education of the next generation of Registered Dietitian leaders.
 The FHODIP supports the education and development of dietetic practitioners through a dedicated, knowledgeable, and experienced faculty and preceptors working together as a team to uphold the program goals and outcomes.
 Florida Hospital Orlando Registered Dietitians utilize the electronic health record to document patient care.
 Registered Dietitians utilize the Nutrition Care Process to accomplish nutrition assessment and provide nutrition care.
 Registered dietitians provide clinical nutrition care in collaboration with physicians, nursing, pharmacists, case managers, and speech pathologists.

-The FHODIP is a clinical emphasis, 8.5 month program, consisting of 1216 hours of supervised practice.
+The FHODIP is a full-time, non-degree program with a clinical emphasis.
+It is an 8.5 month program, consisting of 1216 hours of supervised practice.

 The supervised practice hours are included in rotations in each of the five experiences, which are: